Articles on: Troubleshooting

 Open Windows Explorer

-Open the folder Curiosity and the folder logs.
+Open the folder Curiosity and the folder with a long, meaningless name.
 You should see one or more .log files

-Zip the files and send us an email to hello@curiosity.ai
+Zip the files and send to us via email to hello@curiosity.ai

 Mac